 - 1. BMA Northern Ireland is both a Professional Association and a Trade Union which represents the medical profession in Northern Ireland across all Branches of Practice and our mission is, 'we look after doctors so they can look after you.' - 2.
 BMA has 155,000 members worldwide, and 75% of doctors and medical students are members in Northern Ireland. - 3.
 BMA Northern Ireland welcomes the merging of the offices of the Assembly Ombudsman for Northern Ireland and the Northern Ireland Commissioner for Complaints into a single office.
-Medical practitioners are already closely scrutinised by the General Medical Council, the Regulation and Quality Improvement Authority (RQIA) etc, but we believe that extending this role to the Ombudsman is not necessary.
-BMA Northern Ireland however, is of the view that this Bill, as currently drafted, will have significant negative implications for our members and we are gravely concerned about the professional and financial impact on individual doctors.
+We believe that such an office should exist with strong investigatory powers as outlined, but we have a number of concerns as to how certain aspects of this draft Bill will impact on individual health care practitioners. - 4.
+Medical practitioners are already closely scrutinised by the General Medical Council, the Regulation and Quality Improvement Authority (RQIA) and adhere to NICE guidance.
+BMA Northern Ireland is of the view that this Bill, as currently drafted, will have significant negative implications for our members and we are gravely concerned about the professional and financial impact on individual doctors.